celerity/celerity-runtime/README.md

 2. Submit a kernel to be executed by 1024 parallel _work items_.
 This kernel may be split across any number of nodes.

-3. Kernels can be expressed as C++11 lambda functions, just like in SYCL.
+3. Kernels can be expressed as C++ lambda functions, just like in SYCL.
 In fact, no changes to your existing kernels are required.

 4. Access your buffers as if they reside on a single device -- even though